Agro-Ecological Village Model

 • Improve surface and ground water quality and quantity

-• Minimize the use of synthetic pesticides
+• Minimize the use of synthetic pesticides and fertilizers

 • Reduce health risks to food producers and consumers